csiro-data-school/python-files/_episodes/11-processing.md

 > file 2.
 Hint: you will need to use the f.readline() method, and a `while` loop.
 {: .challenge}

+> ## File formats
+> Do you have data that doesn't fit into a standard rows and columns format?
+Is it machine generated?
+> Describe it to your classmates.
+Could you process it using the tools in this lesson?
+{: .discussion}

 {% include links.md %}